zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/ManageRegistrationStart.jpg?raw=true)

-From the Manage Registration interface, the Gluu Server admin can customize the self-registration workflow.
+From the Manage Registration interface, the Gluu Server administrator can customize the self-registration workflow.
 Each option will be covered individually below.

 There are other ways of creating accounts within the Gluu Server.
 This includes SCIM, Cache Refresh, Manual User Management, and Automatic